-The recent release of enhancements to Writing Reviser makes this an ideal time to revisit the purpose of our innovative tool, which is both significant and, I think, subtle.
-The tool aims to teach students how to write.
+The purpose of our innovative Writing Reviser tool is both significant and, I think, subtle—the tool aims to teach students how to write.

 No one would argue that this is easy.
 It isn't.
 We’ve all seen writing programs that take the “easy” path—marking student errors, subjecting students to endless “drill and kill” worksheets, teaching them ultimately how not to write.
 Indeed, teaching them that writing is a punishment.